-To that end, implementing just any kind of technology into the classroom isn't the solution.
-Harnessing the right technology and data to help you better understand individual students and the effectiveness of your lessons will guide you to make better teaching decisions.
+Implementing just any kind of technology into the classroom isn't the solution.
+Harnessing the right technology and data to help you better understand unique student behavior and the effectiveness of your lessons will guide you to make better teaching decisions.

 Here are 3 trusted tools educators are using to gain analytical insight about their classroom and increase student engagement:

-Tophat is a “comprehensive teaching platform” designed to facilitate the creation and delivery of lecture content.
-The platform can be accessed by students on smartphones, tablets, and laptops, and is used to conduct polls, share interactive slides, play videos, and even conduct quizzes.
+Tophat is a comprehensive teaching platform designed to facilitate the creation and delivery of lecture content.
+The platform can be accessed by students on their smartphones, tablets, and laptops, and is used to conduct polls, share interactive slides, play videos, and even conduct quizzes.

 The Tophat platform measures engagement through the participation and performance of the class, automatically grading each student based on criteria you set.

 Echo360 is a digital learning platform that provides similar tools as Tophat, such as polling, quizzing, and facilitated discussions, as well as individualized daily report cards that allow you to analyze the engagement of each lesson.

 With Echo360, lectures delivered through the digital platform are provided with an assessment of the engagement achieved that day, which helps educators better understand which lessons were more effective than others.
 Its daily report cards also give educators the opportunity to focus on individual students who may need more attention or guidance.

 Distractions are a new challenge in the classroom, and Flipd is an innovative platform that measures classroom engagement by discouraging phone use during class.
 Flipd cleverly implements gamification to help keep students engaged during a lecture, rather than get distracted.
 Educators can also use Flipd to take attendance, take polls and quizzes, and even send out reminder messages.